-Imports of machinery, nuclear reactors, and boilers from China to India totaled $18.8 billion in 2021 and $12.37 billion in 2020, representing an over 50% increase.
+Imports of machinery, nuclear reactors, and boilers from China to India totaled $21.72 billion in 2022 and $18.8 billion in 2021, representing more than 15% increase from last year.

 The United Nations COMTRADE database on international trade showed that the biggest part of imports included

 3. Organic Chemicals

-Organic chemicals also represent an important import category from China to India, with a value of $11.86 billion in 2021.
+Organic chemicals also represent an important import category from China to India, with a value of $13.55 billion in 2022.

 In the past, the Chinese industry was benefiting from a monopoly over the Indian toy market.
 China alone accounted for 70% of India's toy imports.
 The low price point, variety, and availability of Chinese toys were huge selling points for customers and manufacturers compared to toys produced domestically, creating competition in the market for toys.

 As a consequence, India used to import toy products worth over $600 million from China, with popular items being plastic and electronic toys.

 India imports fertilizers, such as diammonium phosphate, to boost its chrome yield.
 Its importance to the country's agricultural industry is unmatched.

 Other fertilizers include urea, a type of plant nutrient popular amongst Indian farmers.